opensearch-project/ml-commons/docs/remote_inference_blueprints/amazon_comprehend_connector_blueprint.md

-# Amazon Comprehend connector blueprint example for metadata embedding:
+# Amazon Comprehend connector blueprint example for metadata embedding

-Amazon Comprehend uses natural language processing (NLP) to extract insights about the content of documents without the need of any special preprocessing.
-You can get details of Amazon Comprehend from [Amazon Comprehend Documentation](https://docs.aws.amazon.com/comprehend/).
+Amazon Comprehend uses natural language processing (NLP) to extract insights about the content of documents without the need for any special preprocessing.
+For more information about Amazon Comprehend, see  [Amazon Comprehend](https://docs.aws.amazon.com/comprehend/).

-## Language detection with [DetectDominantLanguage](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_DetectDominantLanguage.html) API
+## Language detection with DetectDominantLanguage API

-This instruction shows how to create OpenSearch connector having capability to set detected language code based on input text using Amazon Comrehend DetectDominantLanguage API.
+This tutorial shows how to create an OpenSearch connector for an Amazon Comprehend model.
+The model examines the input text, detects the language using the Amazon Comrehend [DetectDominantLanguage API](https://docs.aws.amazon.com/comprehend/latest/APIReference/API_DetectDominantLanguage.html), and sets a corresponding language code.

-Note: Need to do this on 2.14.0 or later.
+Note: This functionality is available in OpenSearch 2.14.0 or later.

-### 1. Add connector endpoint to trusted URLs:
+### Step 1: Add the connector endpoint to trusted URLs

 ```json
 PUT /_cluster/settings